Klungkung Palace

 The Klungkung Palace, officially Puri Agung Semarapura, is a historical building complex situated in Semarapura, the capital of the Klungkung Regency (kabupaten) on Bali, Indonesia.

-The palace (puri) was erected at the end of the 17th century, but largely destroyed during the Dutch colonial conquest in 1908.
+The palace (puri) was erected at the end of the 17th century, but largely destroyed during the Dutch colonial conquest.
 Today the basic remains of the palace are the court of justice, the Kertha Gosa Pavilion, and the main gate that bears the date Saka 1622 (AD 1700).
 Within the old palace compound is also a floating pavilion, the Bale Kembang.
 The descendants of the rajas that once ruled Klungkung today live in Puri Agung, a residence to the west of the old palace, which was built after 1929.

+History

-The origins of the palace
+The origins of the palace - context

-The Klungkung kingdom was considered to be the highest and most important of the nine kingdoms of Bali from the late 17th century to 1908.
-It was the heir of the old Gelgel kingdom, which had dominated the island since long but had broken up in the late 17th century.
-In 1686 (or, in another version, 1710), Dewa Agung Jambe I, a prince descending from the old Rajas of Gelgel, moved to Klungkung (also known as Semarapura) and built a new palace or puri.
-Although he did not have the prerogatives of his Gelgel forebears, the new palace maintained a degree of prestige and precedence on the politically fragmented island.
-The palace was built in square form, being roughly 150 meters on each side with the main gate to the north.
-It was divided in several blocks with various ritual and practical functions.
-The complex displayed a deep symbolism according to a fixed structural pattern.